 Subscribe to the Crunchbase Daily

-The $2.3 trillion bill faces stiff opposition from many Republicans and some Democrats who criticize the steep price tag and propose corporate tax hikes to pay for it, as well as the bill’s spending priorities.
+The $2.3 trillion bill faces stiff opposition from many Republicans and some Democrats who criticize the steep price tag and proposed corporate tax hikes to pay for it, as well as the bill’s spending priorities.
 But while the plan could be pared down as it moves through bipartisan negotiations, it holds promise for massive investment in many nascent industries where startups are likely to see a boost, including electric car charging networks, 5G infrastructure, drones, clean energy and health care.

 Here’s a closer look.